 As particles hit the front of the car, pressure builds up, making it more difficult to accelerate.
 These particles, however, try to get out of this high pressure zone, typically by moving over, under or around the sides of the car.
 How this occurs is influenced by the design of the car body.

-When motoring first started, classic cars did not focus on aerodynamics.
+When cars were first made, no one focused on aerodynamics.
 This was in part due to a limited understanding at the time, combined with a limit in technology.
 However, the average early car speed was low (the national speed limit in the UK didn’t reach 20 mph until 1903), so it wasn’t as important as it is today.